laoutaris/privacy-policy/Privacy Policy for Fashion Tools.md

 ---

-## 7. CChildren'sPrivacy
+## 7. Children's Privacy

 Fashion Tools is not intended for use by children under the age of 13.
 We do not knowingly collect personal information from children under 13.
-If we happen to know that such information has been collected, we will take steps to delete it as soon as possible.
+If we know that such information has been collected, we will take steps to delete it as soon as possible.

 ---